SrinivasaMS/vas_code2/README.md

 # vas is doing another demo

-ging is the smartest character in anime
+ging is the smartest character in anime kol